kottans/frontend/test10.md

 ### As a user, I would like to:

 * enter the name of a city and get the forecast for it;
-* see forecast for some period. not only for today.
-As example, also for tomorrow, week, two weeks, etc;
+* see forecast for some period, not only for today.
+As example, for tomorrow, week, two weeks, etc;
 * choose units — Celsius or Fahrenheit;
 * have a list of favorite cities.
 By selecting favorite city from the list, I